jrpotter/notebook/lambda_calculus/beta_reduction.md

 In the following diagram of the Church-Rosser theorem, what do the arrows represent?
 ![[church-rosser.png]]
 Back: $\beta$-reductions.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1719577152627-->
 END%%

-Likewise, if $P =_\beta Q$, then there exists a term $T$ such that $P \,\triangleright_\beta\, T$ and $Q \,\triangleright_\beta\, T$.

 %%ANKI
 Basic
 What does the Church-Rosser theorem state in terms of $=_\beta$?
 Back: If $P =_\beta Q$ then there exists a term $T$ such that $P \,\triangleright_\beta\, T$ and $Q \,\triangleright_\beta\, T$.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1721305567238-->
 END%%